Jaiph

 const name = … · const name = ensure ref() · const name = run ref()

 Bind or capture step values.
 All captures require the const keyword.
-For ensure / run to rules and workflows, explicit return "value" (or return run ref() / return ensure ref()) feeds the variable; for run to a script, capture follows stdout. const RHS has stricter rules (no $(...) — use run to a script).
+All bindings are immutable — a name bound by a parameter, const, capture, or script cannot be rebound in the same scope.
+For ensure / run to rules and workflows, explicit return "value", return identifier (or return run ref() / return ensure ref()) feeds the variable; for run to a script, capture follows stdout. const RHS has stricter rules (no $(...) — use run to a script).
 A call-like RHS must use the keyword explicitly — e.g. const x = run helper(arg), not const x = helper(arg) (compile error with a correction hint).
-See Step output contract.
+See Immutable bindings and Step output contract.

 fail "reason" · fail """..."""